AnikDasBD/Hospital-Management-System/README.md

 # Hospital-Management-System
-It is a mini project, designing small hospital management system using C++.
+It is a project for second year undergrad course, designing small hospital management system using C++.